x00204385/4thYearWordpress/README.md

 - Edit wp-config.php and add the configuration data (username, db name, db password)
 - In a browser, go to the wordpress site and install.
 Check that you can login and that posts update the database
 # 14-February
 Small refinements to above.
 Used for screencast of progress so far.
+Fixed bugs where user_data was not getting applied.